Texas Environmental Justice Advocacy Services

 Texas Environmental Justice Advocacy Services (TEJAS) is a non-profit organization based in eastern Houston.
 It was established in 1995, and is dedicated to protecting the environment through policy, community awareness, legal proceedings, and education.
-They believe that everyone is entitled to live in a healthy and clean environment.
-Some of their community involvement includes: the youth at Furr High School, where they offer internships and projects, and the Institute for Sustainable Communities at Texas A&M University.
 Their past efforts have included expanding language accessibility with the Texas Commission on Environmental Quality (TCEQ) and making efforts against the Keystone XL pipeline.

 History

 The Texas Environmental Justice Advocacy Services (TEJAS) was established in 1995 by Juan Parras, Bryan Parras and Ana Parras under its original name, Unidos Contra Environmental Racism.
-The organization was born out of a commitment to environmental justice, focusing on addressing environmental hazards that disproportionately affect marginalized communities.
-One of their initial and notable campaigns aimed to halt the construction of Cesar Chavez High School, a project planned near potentially hazardous industrial plants.
-This effort highlighted their dedication to advocating for safe and equitable environments, particularly for vulnerable populations.
+One of their initial campaigns aimed to halt the construction of Cesar Chavez High School.

-Juan Parras serves as the founder and executive director of TEJAS, while Ana Parras, his partner, contributes as the co-director.
-Together, they have led the organization's work in promoting environmental awareness, advocating for community health, and challenging systemic environmental racism.
+Juan Parras serves as the founder and executive director of TEJAS, while Ana Parras, contributes as the co-director.